Investment advice is now at a critical turning point: from participation to preservation. This is where liquid alternatives can help.

 The true diversifier camp includes alternatives with little correlation to equities.
 Their value should not be understated.
 Most asset classes are highly correlated to stocks, and this has big implications during an equity market downturn.
 For perspective: an equally weighted portfolio of two assets with like volatilities and a correlation of 0.7 would still exhibit 92% of the volatility of either asset in isolation.
 True diversifiers offer much lower correlations.

 We include three types of more popular liquid alternative strategies within this camp.
-Here’s a brief description of each type, and their correlation to equities (S&P 500) over the last 10 years:
+Here’s a brief description of each type, and their correlation to equities (S&P 500) since the financial crisis:

 Finding true diversifiers is only half the battle.
 Separately, investors need liquid alternatives that reduce portfolio risk, but don’t overly sacrifice returns.
 We call this camp the “risk reducer” category.
 In short, these strategies hold up during equity market downturns, but typically outperform more traditional downside risk mitigators over longer time horizons.
 These alternatives can play an important role in limiting large portfolio drawdowns that may adversely affect investor psychology and behavior.
 In this camp, we suggest three basic strategies:

 - Long/Short Equity: A long/short equity strategy takes long positions in stocks that have superior return characteristics, while shorting stocks with a poor outlook.
-Historically, the category’s annual returns are not that different from a long-only equity fund, but historically its standard deviation is much lower and its maximum drawdown has been less than that of the S&P 500 Index.*
+Historically, the standard deviation of the long/short equity category is much lower than long-only equity and its maximum drawdown has been less than that of the S&P 500 Index.*